grapa-dev/grapa/maintainers/DEVELOPMENT/GRAPA_SQL_INTEGRATION.md

 ## Summary

-Adding SQL syntax to Grapa's language will create a powerful, integrated database querying system that leverages GrapaDB2's enhanced features while maintaining the flexibility of the unified path system.
+Adding SQL syntax to Grapa's language will create a powerful, integrated database querying system that leverages GrapaDBX's enhanced features while maintaining the flexibility of the unified path system.
 This will make Grapa an even more compelling platform for data processing, analysis, and application development.

 The SQL integration will be implemented as a natural extension of Grapa's grammar system, ensuring seamless integration with existing code while providing powerful new capabilities for database operations.